Gautier30/iot-ReyVai/Renato/researches/research06/README.md

 – What would you like to see for scaling up?
 (What is not so great currently?)

 I think that deploying the Node at the moment is very time consuming and also frustration as it is very handcrafted.
 We can only upload one node at a time and it needs.

 Over the air updates and deploying.
+Multi device compilation
 A Framework with easy integration.
+Architecture management
+Snapshots for stable drivers.

 – What role will play simulator(-component)s, MQTT, and stories?